hawcx/sdk_docs/docs/android/existing-project.md

 - An existing Android project
 - Minimum SDK version 21 or higher

-## Step 1: Add the HawcxFramework AAR
+## Step 1: Add the Hawcx AAR

-1. [Download](https://github.com/hawcx/android_sdk/releases/download/v0.2.1/hawcx.aar) the HawcxFramework AAR file
+1. [Download](https://github.com/hawcx/android_sdk/releases/download/v0.2.1/hawcx.aar) the Hawcx AAR file

 2. In your Android project, create a new folder named `libs` in the `app` directory if it doesn't already exist.